Pros / This is a great grill for multitasking and handling burgers as well as sandwiches.

 Verdict / The Cuisinart Griddler & Panini Press is a reliable performer.
 Its cook times are slow but it makes evenly toasted sandwiches consistently.

 Sometimes slow and steady wins the race.
 That did not happen this time, but it was close.
-The Cuisinart Griddler & Panini Press, our Top Ten Reviews Silver Award winner, makes delicious sandwiches for us and has most of the features we were looking for as we did our sandwich maker reviews.
+The Cuisinart Griddler & Panini Press makes delicious sandwiches for us and has most of the features we were looking for as we did our sandwich maker reviews.
 The only real problem is it takes a long time.
-However, the results are usually worth the wait.
+However, the results are worth the wait.

 - Grilled Cheese Test